davidmirror-ops/flyte-the-hard-way/docs/on-premises/001-configure-local-k8s.md

 ```bash
 multipass exec k3s-master -- bash -c "sudo cat /etc/rancher/k3s/k3s.yaml"
 ```
-5. If this is the first time you connect to a Kubernetes cluster from your machine ir this is the only cluster you'll get access to, save the file to your machine and use the `KUBECONFIG` environment variable:
+5. If this is the first time you connect to a Kubernetes cluster from your machine or this is the only cluster you'll get access to, save the file to your machine and use the `KUBECONFIG` environment variable:

 ```bash
 export KUBECONFIG=<path-to-your-k3s.yaml>
 ```
 Otherwise, use the information from the `k3s.yaml` file and add it to your local `kubeconfig` (typically`$HOME/.kube/config`):

 > NOTE: the Kubernetes `config` file follows YAML indentation rules.
-Make sure to follow them

-- On the `clusters` section, add a new entry with the `certificate-authority-data` and `server`
+- Add a new entry to the `clusters` section with the `certificate-authority-data` and `server`
-- Replace the `default` name for `k3s-01` or other descriptive name for the cluster.
+- Replace the `default` name with `k3s-01` or other descriptive name for the cluster.

 Example:
 ```yaml